Here’s a look at the rebuilding of Ground Zero in lower Manhattan and the memorial to the victims of the September 11 attacks.

 According to an audit conducted by the Port Authority of New York and New Jersey, the rebuilding cost grew from approximately $11 billion in 2008 to $14.8 billion in 2012.

-August 12, 2002 - FEMA and the Federal Transit Administration announces $4.55 billion in federal aid for transportation improvements in Lower Manhattan.
+August 12, 2002 - FEMA and the Federal Transit Administration announce $4.55 billion in federal aid for transportation improvements in Lower Manhattan.

-September 26, 2002 - Six new design teams are hired out of 407 submissions to create land use plans for the 16-acre site.
+September 26, 2002 - Six design teams are hired, out of 407 submissions, to create land use plans for the 16-acre site.

-December 18, 2002 - An exhibit of nine new WTC designs opens in the World Financial Center Winter Garden.
+December 18, 2002 - An exhibit of nine possible designs opens at the World Financial Center.

-February 27, 2003 - Daniel Libeskind’s “Memory Foundations” is selected as the new design for the World Trade Center site.
+February 27, 2003 - Daniel Libeskind’s “Memory Foundations” is selected as the new design for the site.

-September 17, 2003 - The LMDC releases a revised Master Plan for the World Trade Center Site.
+September 17, 2003 - The LMDC releases a revised Master Plan for the site.

 December 19, 2003 - Plans for the Freedom Tower to be built at Ground Zero are revealed.

-January 22, 2004 - Architect Santiago Calatrava unveils his plans for the WTC transportation hub.
+January 22, 2004 - Architect Santiago Calatrava unveils his plans for the area transportation hub.

-July 4, 2004 - Construction at the Freedom Tower begins.
-A 20 ton slab of granite, inscribed “the enduring spirit of freedom,” is laid as the cornerstone of one of the new skyscrapers that will stand on the site.
+July 4, 2004 - Construction at Freedom Tower begins.
+A 20-ton slab of granite, inscribed “the enduring spirit of freedom,” is laid as the cornerstone of one of the new skyscrapers that will stand on the site.

-May 4, 2005 - Governor Pataki calls for a redesign in the plans for the new tower for safety reasons.
+May 4, 2005 - Governor Pataki calls for a redesign of the new tower for safety reasons.

-June 29, 2005 - New York officials release the latest design for the signature building at the World Trade Center site after revising it to make the tower more secure.
+June 29, 2005 - New York officials release the latest design for the signature building at the site after revising it to make the tower more secure.

-September 6, 2005 - Architect Santiago Calatrava and public officials dedicate the first steel rail for the future transportation station to be built at the World Trade Center site.
+September 6, 2005 - Architect Santiago Calatrava and public officials dedicate the first steel rail for the future transportation station.

-December 15, 2005 - Architect Lord Norman Foster agrees to design the next major building planned for the World Trade Center site.
-Foster will design a 65-story tower for the northeast corner of the 16-acre site that real estate developer Larry Silverstein said will be completed by 2011.
+December 15, 2005 - Architect Lord Norman Foster agrees to design the next major building planned for the site.
+Foster will design a 65-story tower for the northeast corner of the 16-acre site.

-April 26, 2006 - The Port Authority of New York and New Jersey and developer Larry Silverstein reach an agreement about the financing of Freedom Tower, resolving problems that had delayed construction at the WTC site.
+April 26, 2006 - The Port Authority of New York and New Jersey and developer Larry Silverstein reach an agreement about the financing of Freedom Tower, resolving problems that had delayed construction.